Best Key Risk Indicators

 Developing your Key Risk Indicators (KRIs)

-Enterprise risk management (ERM) is a way of determining the assessment and mitigation of risk.
+Enterprise risk management (ERM) is a way of determining risk landscape the assessment risk reporting and mitigation of risk.
 ERM asks organizations to develop various indicators that show the risks they pose.

 These benchmarks are termed “key risk indicators” or KRIs.
 The KRIs serve as warning devices for potential risks across many areas, e.g., business units.
 Similar to KRIs, KPIs are metrics that give an overview to show an organisation’s effectiveness.